girlCoder8/girlCoder8/README.md

 </p>
 - 🤎 I enjoy helping companies reach their goals!
 What's your mission statement?

 **Note: I am writing a book about my IT career!
-It IS TRULY been a journey of joy!!!**
+It has TRULY been a journey of joy!!!**

 - 👯 I enjoy developing **Automation Frameworks from scratch written in Python, JavaScript, Nodejs, and Java!**